 NOTE: Batteries must be fully charged before use or battery life will be reduced by 10-30% of full potential.
-Charge battery according to "Charging Procedure" provided in Chapter 10.
+Charge battery according to "Charging Procedure", page 10.36.
 Do not use the vehicle's stator/alternator to charge a new battery.